annkapopp/IndoorLocal/README.md

 The detection of the steps taken were based on the accelerator's data.
 For this, the norm of all dimensions was sufficient.
 The main approch was to detect local maxima in the signal which is explained in `step_detection.ipynb` in more detail.

 ## Step estimation
+The step estimation is entirely based on the outline given in the project.
+More detail can be found in the respective notebooks (`geb64.ipynb` and `karlebach.ipynb`).

+# Results

+The plots can be found in the respective notebooks.
+For a rough outline, the step estimation on the data of building 64 worked very well.
+A full trajectory was almost able to be estimated.

+For the Karlebachpark the estimation did not work very well.
+Whether this is due to the higher frequency of the recording, irregularities in the recording device, the software, errors in the code or other factors was not able to be determined.